-At these sites you will need to transfer your carpet to the trailers at the site.
-Transfer assistance is not generally available at collection sites.
+Be prepared to move rolls of carpet from your vehicle to trailers at the collection site.
+Transfer assistance is not generally available.

-Please check Bro-Tex, Inc.'s web site for up-to-date locations and specifications.
+Please check with Bro-Tex, Inc for up-to-date locations and specifications.

 For more information on properly disposing of carpet and padding, contact your county.

 When purchasing new carpet, ask the installer about reuse, recycling or disposal options for the old carpet.